Table of Contents

-- Wetting in the garment due to involuntary loss of urine.
+- Wetting in the garment due to an involuntary loss of urine

 Causes of Enuresis

-There are different factors that are associated to enuresis.
+There are different factors that are associated with enuresis:

-- Inability to control full bladder at night due to decreased functional capacity of the bladder.
+- The inability to control a full bladder at night due to the decreased functional capacity of the bladder

 - Family history